piyushpatel2005/go-exploration/notes/maps/index.md

 map[one:1 two:2]
 ```

-We can find how many key value pairs exist in a map using `len` function.
+You can find how many key value pairs exist in a map using `len` function.

 **Example:**
 ```go